-The Chief Constable has set out his vision for the Police Service of Northern Ireland to be a Service that cares, listens and acts - whether in support of the community, our organisation or our individual colleagues.
-To help achieve this, the Police Service will need to further modernise how they work and continue to build on the values that underpin a supportive, inclusive workplace culture.
-The Service wants to build a vibrant and improved workforce where each member of staff feels that they have a stake in their future.
+The Chief Constable Simon Byrne has set out his vision for the PSNI to be a Police Service that cares, listens and acts - whether in support of the community, our organisation or our individual colleagues.
+To help achieve this, PSNI will need to modernise how they work and build their values to underpin a supportive inclusive workplace culture.

-The Chief Constable has developed a People and Culture Strategy for 2020-2025 that aims to support the organisation in delivering a responsive, visible, accessible and victim focused service.
-This Strategy includes plans to develop the right skills and leadership to enable the Service to be a high performing and appropriately equipped organisation with the wellbeing of everyone at the core.
+The Chief Constable has commissioned a People and Culture Strategy for 2020-2025 that aims to support the organisation in delivering a responsive, visible, accessible and victim focused service.
+To help achieve this civilianisation will be enhanced to ensure that the workforce is balanced appropriately.
+This Strategy will include plans to develop the right skills and leadership to enable PSNI to become a high performing, well equipped Service with the wellbeing of everyone at the core of organisational development.